Giovanni-Zara/TripSeeker_Project/README.md

 AJAX

 # Project Structure and Description

+**This detailed structure provides a clear overview of the project's files and their functionalities, making it easier for contributors and users to navigate and understand the codebase.**

 Root Files
 database.sql: Contains the code for creating the database tables. index.html: The homepage for users who are not logged in.
 Includes a carousel, search bar, owl carousel, site purpose information, and footer.